 Its floors gleam again, the statues have recovered their initial glory, natural light shines through the magnificent stained glass ceiling, and... well, best you go see for yourself.
 And once the sun sets, the dome dances with colour, its changing lighting illuminate the sky.

-Walk past the casino and you'll get another whiff of that Belle Epoque.
+Walk past the Evian Casino and you'll get another whiff of that Belle Epoque.
 Those lovely pre-slot-machine rooms, with their hushed atmosphere and tuxedoed players, have been overtaken by neon lights and electronic alerts.
 But wait – not all is lost.

 The building itself is still very much what it used to be, and if you do a double-take as you walk by, thinking you've been accidentally transported to Byzantium, you won't be completely wrong, because that is exactly the effect the architect was trying to achieve.
 (The architect, by the way, was Jean-Albert Hébrard, the same one who oversaw work on the Source Cachat and the Royal Hotel)

 But what is the story behind this quirky post-Byzantine cupola, with bits added on as required by expansion?

 It all started when the Baron de Blonay, mayor of Evian, bequeathed his family chateau to the city in the late 1870s.
 There was one condition: the town would have to open a gaming house to replace a smaller one on the edge of town, bringing sophistication and marvel to Evian and outdoing the competition further down the lake, at Amphion-les-Bains.
 The final building, the one with the cupola we know today, would emerge in 1911.

 Worthy of note is the theater built next to the casino, which hasn't changed much.
 This little neo-classical gem, all gold leaf and polychrome, holds 280 people and these days is used for concerts and plays.
 The architect?
 Jules Clerc, a student of Charles Garnier, who conceived the spectacular Paris opera house.